sidkshatriya/me/README.md

 Copyright © 2020, 2021 Sidharth Kshatriya
 ```

-_As this is personal blog, I don't accept any PRs to it currently.
+_As this is a personal blog, I don't accept any PRs to it currently.
 If you wish to bring something important to my attention regarding any blog post, you can file an issue.
 Thanks for reading!_

 ## Announcements & Blogs